mumbleskates/bilrost/README.md

 ## Conceptual overview

-TODO: expand

-* tagged fields
-* forwards and backwards compatibility as message types are extended
-* some semantics depend upon the types themselves, like defaults and maybe ordering
+Bilrost is an encoding scheme for converting in-memory data structs into plain byte strings and vice versa.
+It's generally suitable for both network transport and data retained over the long-term.
+Its encoded data is not human-readable, but it is encoded quite simply.
+It supports integral and floating point numbers, strings and byte strings, nested messages, and recursively nested messages.
+All of the above are supported as optional values, repeated values, sets of unique values, and key/value mappings where sensible.
+With appropriate choices of encoders (which determine the representation), most of these constructs can be nested almost arbitrarily.

+Encoded Bilrost data does not include the names of its fields; they are instead assigned numbers agreed upon in advance by the message schema that specifies it.
+This can make the data much more compact than "schemaless" encodings like JSON, CBOR, etc., without sacrificing its extensibility: new fields can be added, and old fields removed, without necessarily breaking backwards compatibility with older versions of the encoding program.
+In the typical "expedient" decoding mode, any field not in the message schema is ignored when decoding, so if fields are added or removed over time the fields that remain in common will still be mutually intelligible between the two versions of the schema.
+In this way, Bilrost is very similar to [Protobuf][pb].
+See also:
+[Design philosophy](#design-philosophy), [Comparisons to other encodings](
+#comparisons-to-other-encodings).

+Bilrost also has the ability to encode and decode data that is guaranteed to be canonically represented; see the [next section](#distinguished-decoding).

+Bilrost specifies most of what is required to make these message schemas portable not just across architectures and programs, but to other programming languages as well.
+There are some minor caveats:

+1. The default, "empty" value of a message field's type has an effect on the meaning of encoded data.
+At present, this only affects "enumerations", which map a set of names to representative numeric values.
+It is
+   ***strongly recommended,*** but not *required,* that any enumeration with a default value have its default represented by numeric zero.

+   Enumeration types which do not have a zero-valued default and are included directly in a message, the field will implicitly take on this non-zero value by default when it is not present in the encoded data, and nothing will be emitted to the encoding when the field has that value.
+This is true of *all* types that Bilrost may encode, but each of those types is typically explicitly represented by all-zero values or "no data".
+2. The second caveat is that the *sort order* of values in Bilrost may matter.
+   In distinguished encoding mode, canonical data must always be represented with *sets* and *maps* having their items in sorted order.
+When the item type of a set (or the key type of a map) is not a simple type with an already-standardized sorting order (such as an integer or string), the canonical order of the items depends on that type's implementation, and care must be taken to standardize that order in addition to the schema of the message's fields when defining distinguished types.

 ### Distinguished decoding

-It is possible to derive an extended trait, `DistinguishedMessage`, which provides a distinguished decoding mode.
+It is possible in `bilrost` to derive an extended trait, `DistinguishedMessage`, which provides a distinguished decoding mode.
 Decoding in distinguished mode comes with an additional guarantee that the resulting message value will re-encode to the exact same sequence of bytes, and that *every* different sequence of bytes will either decode to a different value or fail to decode.
 Any message type that *can* implement distinguished encoding *will* always encode in its distinguished form; there is not an alternate encoding mode that is "more canonical".

 Formally, when a message type implements `DistinguishedMessage`, values of the message type are *bijective* to a subset of all byte strings.
 Each different